Celebration of Black HistoryOn the Indianapolis Fire Department"All We Are…We Owe!"

 The first recorded female firefighter in the U.S. was African-American.
 Held under slavery by a New York City firefighter, Molly Williams worked on Oceanus Company No. 11 in the 1780's.
 Today there are over 500 Black women working as career firefighters and officers in the United States, along with a number of counterparts in the volunteer ranks.

-Since Byronna, five other Black females have joined IFD.
+Since Byronna, eight other Black females have joined IFD.
 Today, the torch is carried by Dei Esther Johnson, Aleatha Henderson, Jo'ni Terrell-Kelley, Trasey Graham, Angela Patterson, Carla Isaacs, Phaedra Smith, Patricia Burnett and 43 White female firefighters.

 African Americans Killed in the Line of Duty